LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Go to References

-Right-click on a predicate name in a scope directive, `uses/2` directive, fact, rule head, or goal and select the "Go to References" or "Find All References" menu or context menu items.
+Right-click on a predicate (or non-terminal) name in a scope directive, `uses/2` directive, fact, rule head, or goal and select the "Go to References" or "Find All References" menu or context menu items.
 References are interpreted here as messages, super calls, predicate calls, and predicate declarations.
 For dynamic predicates, references include asserting or retracting clauses for them.
 Note that recursive calls and predicate definitions are not counted as references.

 Right-click on an entity name in an entity opening directive to find references to it in other entity opening directives (i.e., entities in an implementing, importing, complementing, extending, instantiating, or specializing relation with the selected entity), `alias/2` directives, `uses/1-2` directives, and multifile predicate clauses.
 In the case of an object, this also finds explicit messages to the object.
 Note that you can go to an entity opening directive by double-clicking to select an entity name and then right-clicking and selecting the "Go to Type Definition" menu or context menu item.

 #### Go to Implementations

-Right-click on a predicate name in a scope directive and select the "Go to Implementations" or "Find All Implementations" menu or context menu items.
+Right-click on a predicate (or non-terminal) name in a scope directive and select the "Go to Implementations" or "Find All Implementations" menu or context menu items.
 Note that you can go to a predicate scope directive by selecting the predicate name in a goal and right-clicking and selecting the "Go to Declaration" menu or context menu item.

 Right-click on a protocol name in its entity opening directive to find implementations of the protocol.
 Note that you can go to an entity opening directive by clicking in an entity name and then right-clicking and selecting the "Go to Type Definition" menu or context menu item.